 The Core Problem with Managing SaaS on Traditional Cards

 When all subscriptions run through a single card, that card becomes a single point of failure.
 One fraud flag, one expired card, or one limit being reached can cascade across every tool simultaneously.
-Finance teams have no clean way to see which department owns which charge without reviewing statements line by line — a process that rarely happens in real time.
+Finance teams have no clean way to see which department owns which charge without reviewing statements line by line.
+Unauthorized upgrades are another persistent problem.
+And when a shared card number is compromised, cancelling it also immediately invalidates every subscription linked to it.

 How SaaS Stacks Grow Faster Than Financial Controls Do